 Peach County (Fort Valley, Ga.)

-Bryant committed to the Georgia Bulldogs the day before Signing Day (February 6th), and although many have pegged him as an athlete because of his tremendous speed and explosiveness, A.J. is a quarterback first and will certainly play there at UGA.
+Camp Evaluation: Continued to impress and showed why he's a quarterback first and an athlete second.
 His strong arm, quick release and athleticism are well-known, but Bryant also plays with poise, has excellent natural instincts at the position, and is a leader both on and off the field.

-Ingram is the type of quarterback the EA SPORTS Elite 11 was made for.
-He's still raw and developing in a lot of ways but has tremendous upside and will likely gain more from the five day camp than any other signal caller in attendance.
-Has very good size, arm strength and athleticism and reminds us a bit of current Texas quarterback Vincent Young who attended the Elite 11 Camp two years ago.
+Camp Evaluation: Showed why he is exactly the type of quarterback the EA SPORTS Elite 11 was made for.
+He's still raw and developing in a lot of ways, but has tremendous upside and likely gained more from the five-day camp than any other signal caller in attendance.
+Has very good size, arm strength and athleticism and reminds us a bit of current Texas quarterback Vincent Young, who attended the Elite 11 Camp two years ago.

 Canyon Country (Calif.)